iuloz/iuloz.github.io/experience.md

         <b>Hiava Oy, Software Developer, 01.06.2024 – present.</b>
             <ul><br/>
                 <li>
-                    Developing a new version of the existing old web app on Next.js with its API Routes, TypeScript, React, MongoDB, Prisma ORM, Docker and GitHub Actions.
+                    Developing a new web app on Next.js with its API Routes, TypeScript, React, MongoDB, Prisma ORM, Docker and GitHub Actions.
                 </li>
             </ul>
             <ul>
                 <li>
-                    Maintaining Linux server, where both old and new web apps are deployed, related to it PostgreSQL database and MongoDB database for a new version of web app.
+                    Maintaining the Linux server, where the web app is deployed.
                 </li>
             </ul>
             <ul>